tlevine/www.thomaslevine.com/content/!/cv/index.md

     data analysis product.
 (2013)
 * As part of the hacker collective [csv soundsystem](http://csvsoundsystem.com).
     I did engineering and product management on [treasury.io](http://treasury.io).
 (2013)
-* At present, I'm developing large-scale data-acquisition systems for [Vy Capital](http://vycapital.com).
-    We're using these systems to collect data about the growth of companies.
-* [Enigma](https://enigma.io) is sponsoring my spreadsheet research.
-    In addition, I am advising them about issues relating to the scaling of their product.